solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 As previously mentioned, monitoring metrics such as the `cpu_percent` or `memory_percent` can be important when deciding to upgrade the database tier.
-Consistently high values could indicate a tier upgrade is necessary.
+Consistently high values for extended periods of time could indicate a tier upgrade is necessary.

 Additionally, if CPU and memory do not seem to be the issue, administrators can explore database-based options such as indexing and